The Settlers 7: Paths to a Kingdom: Economy

-The economy is under the player's control throughout the game, and is adjustable in multiple ways.
+The economy is under the player's control throughout the game and is adjustable in multiple ways.
 For example, the player can manipulate the order in which tasks are performed.
-The logistics panel contains four rows (building, military, clerical, and trade), and players have the ability to drag each row up and down, whilst also dragging entries within each row to the left and right.
+The logistics panel contains four rows (building, military, clerical, and trade), and players can drag each row up and down, whilst also dragging entries within each row to the left and right.
 As resources are distributed from top to bottom and left to right, this means the player can focus on any individual task they wish at any given time.

 The rate of work yards can also be modified by controlling the distribution of food.
 Although work yards attached to lodges, mountain shelters, farms, and residences don't require food, the player is free to send both "plain food" (fish and bread) and "fancy food" (sausages) to the base buildings, with plain food doubling production and fancy food tripling it.
 Work yards attached to noble residences require plain food to function, so if the player supplies the base building with fancy food, it will only double production.
 As well as raw materials, all work yards also require a worker with a tool.
 Unlike previous games in the series, however, there are no specific tools; instead, there is simply a universal tool used by all work yards.